tuxd3v/ats/README.md

 		System will shutdown in 10 Seconds..

 		Nota:
-		RockChip has done its tests on a Board, at 80 or 85C(I am not sure the exact value), But that temps are not good to maintain Continuously, And so I decided to take some precaution measures here..
+		RockChip has done its tests on a Board, at 80C,they rate it as the maximum.
+		But that temps are not good to maintain Continuously, So I decided to take some precaution measures here, shutting down at 70 Degrees Celsius.